 1. The restaurants

 Copenhagen’s food scene entered a new stratosphere when Noma opened in 2003 and received worldwide attention.
 The fame inspired a host of New Nordic–style restaurants that focused on dining as an opportunity to push the envelope.
 Many of these restaurants continue to do well (there are currently 16 Michelin-starred restaurants sprinkled throughout the city) but more readily accessible dining options have also opened and serve myriad international cuisines.
-Visitors should absolutely book at least one meal at renowned institutions like 108 or Radio, but those who prefer more casual affairs will be delighted with tacos at Hija de Sanchez, cavatelli at Italo Disco and sandwiches from Tivoli Food Hall.
+Visitors should absolutely book at least one meal at renowned institutions like Radio, but those who prefer more casual affairs will be delighted with tacos at Hija de Sanchez, cavatelli at Italo Disco and sandwiches from Tivoli Food Hall.

 Related: Copenhagen Dining